-1.1.
-Economic and social analysis (Diagnosis) (6,591 sq.km.; 695,291 inhabitants)
+1. SCHLESWIG-UNTERELBE (6 591 km; 695 291 inhabitants)

-This programme region has the lowest industrial occupation \) (45 in 1975) of all 21 programme regions; the existing marked structural weakness is largely due to its unfavourable geographical situation from the optic of transport (border situation) e.g. the North Sea-Baltic-Canal furnishes a notable barrier to long distance traffic between the northern part of the planning area and the remainder of Land Schleswig-Holstein and Federal territory.
-Within the years 1972 to 1975 private investment aided was DM 1,317.2 million creating 6,399 new jobs - or to be created - while 3,679 jobs were or will be maintained.
+This programme region has the lowest industrial occupation (45 in 1975) of all 21 programme regions; the existing marked structural weakness is largely due to its unfavourable geographical situation from the optic of transport (border situation) e.g. the North Sea-Baltic-Canal furnishes a notable barrier to long distance traffic between the northern part of the planning area and the remainder of Land Schleswig-Holstein and Federal territory.
+Within the years 1972 to 1975 private investment aided was DM 1 317.2 million creating 6 399 new jobs - or to be created - while 3 679 jobs were or will be maintained.
 Moreover, communal investment of DM 110.9 million for improving economically linked infrastructure was aided.

 Economic development should benefit among other things by the start made in building development poles at Brunsbüttel (sea traffic planning) and Flensburg.
 Moreover the number and quality of jobs shall be clearly raised.
 Measures for prolonging the season could improve the attraction of tourism.
-14,000 new jobs shall be created and 8,400 threatened jobs maintained.
+14 000 new jobs shall be created and 8 400 threatened jobs maintained.

-For aid to economically linked infrastructure 1976 - 1979 expenditure is planned of DM 91.88 million of which DM 57.30 million with means from the Common Task "Improvement of regional economic structure".
-Other measures concern cheap interest loans of DM 20 million a year for investment in small and medium size concerns and a special programme of DM 5 million a year for industrial investment.
+For aid to economically linked infrastructure 1976-1979 expenditure is planned of DM 91.88 million of which DM 57.30 million with means from the Common Task 'Improvement of regional economic structure'.
+Other measures concern cheap interest loans of DM 20 million a year for investment in small and medium-sized concerns and a special programme of DM 5 million a year for industrial investment.

-The following means are planned for aiding economic investment : Budget means : DM 71.70 million; Investment grants : DM 78.35 million.
+The following means are planned for aiding economic investment:

-\) Industrial occupation = persons employed in industry per 1,000 inhabitants.
+Industrial occupation = persons employed in industry per 1 000 inhabitants.

-Regional Development Programme 2.HOLSTEIN 2.1.
-Economic and social analysis (diagnosis) (8,427 sq.km.; 1,634,675 inhabitants)
+2. HOLSTEIN (8 427 km; 1 634 675 inhabitants)

 Industrial occupation is 40% below the Federal average.
 The Kreise Plön and Ostholstein are markedly weak structured areas.
-In some areas there are industrial branches where a change of structure and rationalisation is linked with substantial falls in employment.
-Peripheral features are apparent on the Baltic Sea and the zone frontier; from 1972 to 1975 private investment of DM 3,103.6 million was aided, creating 27,376 new jobs, or which will be created, while 33,713 threatened jobs were or will be maintained.
+In some areas there are industrial branches where a change of structure and rationalization is linked with substantial falls in employment.
+Peripheral features are apparent on the Baltic Sea and the Zone frontier; from 1972 to 1975 private investment of DM 3 103.6 million was aided, creating 27 376 new jobs, or which will be created, while 33 713 threatened jobs were or will be maintained.
 Communal investment of DM 236.7 million was aided for improving economically linked infrastructure.

-Appropriate measures must be found for the respective labour market regions : expansion of prevalent branches; rationalisation and aid for technical innovation, further development of small business and industrial concerns, establishing and extending tourist facilities, stronger industrial development in the Hamburg surroundings.
-20,400 new jobs shall be created and 12,600 threatened jobs shall be maintained.
+Appropriate measures must be found for the respective labour market regions: expansion of prevalent branches; rationalization and aid for technical innovation, further development of small business and industrial concerns, establishing and extending tourist facilities, stronger industrial development in the Hamburg surroundings.
+20 400 new jobs shall be created and 12 600 threatened jobs shall be maintained.

-Expenditure on economically linked infrastructure of DM 214.3 million will be aided by DM 126.3 million drawn from funds of the Common Task "Improvement of regional economic structure".
+Expenditure on economically linked infrastructure of DM 214.3 million will be aided by DM 126.3 million drawn from funds of the Common Task 'Improvement of regional economic structure'.

-In the field of industrial economy the following means will be allocated : Budget means : DM 94.3 million; Investment grants : DM 130 million.
+In the field of industrial economy the following means will be allocated:

-Regional Development Programme 3.)LOWER SAXONY NORTH SEA COAST
+Budget means: DM 94.3 million; Investment grants: DM 130 million.

-(10,742 sq.km.; 1,404,414 inhabitants)
+3. LOWER SAXONY NORTH SEA COAST (10 742 km; 1 404 414 inhabitants)

-The Lower Saxony part region is marked by : monostructure in many parts of the region, redundancies from agriculture, the peat industry and the building industry; the Bremen part region has a onesided economic structure.
+The Lower Saxony part region is marked by: monostructure in many parts of the region, redundancies from agriculture, the peat industry and the building industry; the Bremen part region has a onesided economic structure.

-From 1972 to 1975 total private investment of DM 3,784.0 million was aided, creating 28,268 new jobs, or to be created, while 3,950 jobs have been or will be maintained.
+From 1972 to 1975 total private investment of DM 3 784.0 million was aided, creating 28 268 new jobs, or to be created, while 3 950 jobs have been or will be maintained.
 Additionally, communal investment of DM 391.7 million to improve economically linked infrastructure was aided.